gumpshroom/hccs-svn/README.md

 hccs2da.ash: main automation script, run this after perming skills and before diet or spending adv.
 Optional: BAFH whitelist for auto consult.

-hccs2daexp.ash: alternative automation script, EXPERIMENTAL AND UNTESTED
+hccs2daexp.ash: alternative automation script, EXPERIMENTAL AND UNTESTED, supports more IOTM

 hccs.ccs: custom combat script for main script, should be automatically used as long as the ccs is installed by placing in css folder.
 (You need disintegrate, stuffed mortar shell and curse of weaksauce to use this css without modification, soul saucery is recommmanded if you have scaling IotM monsters.)